diz-vara/CarND-Traffic-Sign-Classifier-Project/P2_writeup.md

 ![alt text][image11]

 In this table original image is shown in the first column, bar-plot of top-5 probabilities (in log scale) - in the second column.
-Last 5 columnts show the images of top-5 classes.
+Last 5 columns show the images of top-5 classes.
 All signs were predicted correctly, with high probability (probability of the second class varies from 1e-4 to 1e-8).